The Pros and Cons of Intermittent Fasting for Women Over 60

 There are several different methods of intermittent fasting – for me I prefer the 14/10 method, but here are the four main ones:

-During the fasting period, you can consume liquids such as coffee, water, zero calorie drinks, or any clear liquid.
+During the fasting period, you can drink clear liquids like coffee, water, zero-calorie drinks, or juice.

-Some people do intermittent fasting spontaneously by skipping meals on occasion.
+Some people do intermittent fasting without even knowing it just by skipping meals on occasion.

 Intermittent fasting can be a great way to improve your health and lose weight.

-However, it is important to consult with a healthcare professional before starting any new diet or exercise program.
+However, it is important to talk to your healthcare provider before starting any new diet or exercise program.

 Intermittent fasting (IF) has been gaining popularity in recent years due to its potential health benefits.